Negwegon at Night:

 Coexisting with wildlife

-Meet at Negwegon State Park in the morning and meet your fellow explorers.
-We'll finalize our gear and load up our backpacks then have a tasty lunch, and hit the trail once everyone is comfortable.
+Arrive at Negwegon State Park at 1:00 PM and meet your fellow explorers.
+We'll finalize our gear and load up our backpacks then hit the trail once everyone is comfortable.

 This first day will be a short two mile hike to our campsite, a secluded spot right on Lake Huron.
-After setting up camp, you'll be able to relax or explore before enjoying a delicious dinner prepared by your guides.
+After setting up camp, you'll be able to relax or explore before enjoying a delicious dinner prepared for you.

 Dessert will be served over a campfire, and the stargazing will begin once the sun goes down. if the sky is clear, the meteor shower will be incredible to see.

 After a leisurely morning and delicious breakfast, we’ll decide which route to take back to the trailhead.
 The trip will conclude around lunchtime at your car.
-Those with energy left may want to join the guides on an additional 3.5 mile long loop to cover all of the trails in Negwegon State Park!
+Those with energy left may want to complete an additional 3.5 mile long loop to cover all of the trails in Negwegon State Park!

 On this day, we'll be able to leave our camp set up after breakfast and go on a loop hike.
 This walk will have a view of Lake Huron and the sounds of the shore, followed by an immersive few miles in the pine forest.
 We’ll have lunch on the trail and do some stretching.